Member Guide

 A health event is any unique health scenario that comes up for a Member and includes all the expenses related to it.
 It could be something big, like a knee surgery (which might entail doctor’s visits; the surgery itself including physician’s fees, facility, and anesthesia; physical therapy; and pain meds) or something minor, like one of your kids needing to see the pediatrician for a sore throat.

-For health events lasting longer than twelve months, the $500 initial Member Commitment will reset in the thirteenth month.
+For health events lasting longer than twelve months (starting with the original date of service for the visits and bills in the event), the $500 initial Member Commitment will reset in the thirteenth month.

 Our Commitment to Revenue Transparency